What to Wear for Your Portrait Session

 Your Custom Color Palette

-This summer session in a mountain meadow called for light, airy tones that would glow against the green hills without competing with them.
-Ivory, soft linen, pale blue, and sage.
-Every person dressed to a different note in the same chord.
-The result feels relaxed and coordinated without looking like anyone tried too hard.
+This summer session called for light, airy tones that glow against the green hills without competing with them.
+Ivory, soft linen, pale blue, and sage—everything working together without feeling overdone.

 A Few Questions Worth Asking Yourself

-A Word About Patterns and Textures
+A Word About Patterns and Texture

 burton@NCphotographer.com · 166 Chapel Hills Rd., Boone, NC 28607 · (828) 773-7873